SonarSource/sonar-scanner-npm/README.md

 ## Download behind proxy

-In order to be able to download binaries when you're behind a proxy it will be enough to set the `http_proxy` environment variable.
-The `https_proxy` environment variable is supported as well, should the mirror be using the HTTPS protocol.
+In order to be able to download binaries when you're behind a proxy it will be enough to set the `http_proxy` or `https_proxy` environment variable.
 Both support proxies using plain HTTP or HTTPS.

 **Example:**
 ```shell